skywind3000/gutentags_plus/README.md

     :messages

-To see the gtags logs.
+To see the gtags log.

 # Credits